thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ### Files and Folders
 There are a number of app resources, and settings that retain their original 'not-meant-for-humans treatment' and are not intended to be edited outside of the Power Apps Studio.
 The full directory's structure and how to deal with merge conflicts in other files is outlined in this GitHub README.
 The subdirectories critical to the application are as described
 - **Assets:** This directory contains graphic images used in the application.
-ImgBot is used to optimize the image files
+Imgbot, is used to optimize the image files
 - **Connections:** This includes the directories of various connection instances that are used by this power application
 - **DataSource:** This directory includes all storage group files, that are integrated and used by this power application
 - **Entropy:** Volatile elements (eg: timestamps) are extracted to these directories.
 This reduce noisy diffs in other files